0xStation/0xrails-periphery/docs/src/overview/SmartAccounts.md

 #### Address Sniping

 As ERC6551 is permissionless by design, a griefing vector is available where adversaries can deploy tokenbound accounts using NFTs that they do not own.

-For example, let's say I own a Moonbirds NFT, tokenId #9535.
+For example, let's say I own a **Moonbirds NFT, tokenId #9535**.
 Because ERC6551 is permissionless, anyone may create tokenbound accounts that are bound to my Moonbird!

 This is not necessarily an issue, until the account implementation address that I actually want to use is known.
 However, since there are not many account implementation offerings, that information is unfortunately expected to be public for most users.
-As a result, malicious actors can predetermine the address(es) that my token would be associated with, and preemptively take control of those accounts.
+As a result, malicious actors can predetermine the address(es) that my token would be associated with, and preemptively take control of those accounts!

 Further, ERC6551 tokenbound accounts are ERC1167 minimal proxies, which are not upgradeable by default.
 To enable upgradeability, GroupOS makes use of an `AccountProxy`, the address of which is public.
 As a result, the need for protection against address sniping became clear.